BrightChamps Logo

 How to Calculate the Quartile Deviation?

 Quartile deviation can be calculated for grouped and ungrouped data.
 And it can be measured using two different methods according to the type of data provided.
-Let’s analyze the steps in order to find the quartile deviation,
+Let’s analyze the steps to find the quartile deviation,

 Step 1: In the given data, for example, you got the data (class mark) as 20, 12, 28, 15, 50, 40, 30, you need to first rearrange this data in ascending order (small to big).

 Step 2: The rearranged data is 12, 15, 20, 28, 30, 40, 50.
-Next, find the first quartile and third quartile value using the formulas.
+Next, find the first quartile and third quartile values using the formulas.
 For ungrouped data, the formula is

 Where,